Learn to Hunt

 Contact Information by County

-Iowa deer population down slightly
+Iowa deer population slightly increasing

 Bowhunters hunt a lot

-While chronic wasting disease sample collection is often associated with the shotgun seasons, the Iowa DNR does collect deer tissue samples during bow season as part of its statewide annual effort to monitor for the fatal disease.
+While chronic wasting disease sample collection is often associated with the firearm seasons, the Iowa DNR does collect deer tissue samples during bow season as part of its statewide annual effort to monitor for the fatal disease.

 The DNR has a goal of collecting a minimum of 15 samples from each county, with higher quotas assigned to counties where the disease has been found in wild deer or have high risk of the disease due to adjacent counties with positive animals.
 Hunters willing to provide a sample are encouraged to contact their local wildlife biologist to arrange for the collection.